 14:51 – Outlook on interest rates

-We would like to thank RBS for making this video possible.
+We would like to thank RBS for sponsoring this video.

 Double closings are first vehicles raised by fund-of-funds since 2013

 Paladin also participated in the round to support the company’s US expansion